Aix-en-Provence: Sights

-The Aix-en-Provence Town Hall (Hôtel de Ville), a building in the classical style of the middle of the 17th century, looks onto a picturesque square (Place de l'Hôtel de Ville).
+The Hôtel de Ville (town hall), a building in the classical style of the middle of the 17th century, looks onto a picturesque square (Place de l'Hôtel de Ville).
 It contains some fine woodwork and tapestries.
 At its side rises a handsome clock-tower, erected in 1510.
 Also on the Place de l'Hôtel de Ville is the former Corn Exchange (1759–1761) (Halle de Grains).
 This ornately decorated 18th-century building was designed by the Vallon brothers.
 Nearby are the remarkable thermal springs, containing lime and carbonic acid, that first drew the Romans to Aix and gave it the name Aquae Sextiae.
 A spa was built in 1705 near the remains of the ancient Roman baths of Sextius.

 South of the Cours Mirabeau is the Quartier Mazarin.
 This residential district was constructed for the gentry of Aix by Archbishop Michele Mazzarino brother of Cardinal Jules Mazarin in the last half of the 17th century and contains several notable hôtels particuliers.
 The 13th-century church of Saint-Jean-de-Malte contains valuable pictures and a recently restored organ.
 Next to it is the Musée Granet, devoted to European painting and sculpture.

 Aix is often referred to as the city of a thousand fountains.
 Among the most notable are the 17th-century Fontaine des Quatre Dauphins (Fountain of the Four Dolphins) in the Quartier Mazarin, designed by Jean-Claude Rambot, and three of the fountains down the central Cours Mirabeau: at the top, a 19th-century fountain depicts the "good king" René holding the Muscat grapes that he introduced to Provence in the 15th century; halfway down is a natural hot water fountain (34 °C), covered in moss, dating back to the Romans; and at the bottom, at la Rotonde, the hub of modern Aix, stands a monumental fountain from 1860 beneath three giant statues representing art, justice and agriculture.
 In the older part of Aix, there are also fountains of note in the Place d'Albertas and the Place des Trois-Ormeaux.

-Aix the birthplace of Post-Impressionist painter Paul Cézanne.
+Aix is the birthplace of Post-Impressionist painter Paul Cézanne.
 A walking trail links sites including his childhood home, Jas de Bouffan, and his former studio, Atelier Cézanne.
 The white limestone mountain Sainte-Victoire overlooks the city and was a frequent subject of Cézanne's works.